Translated by Lester Somera

-Hakata ramen is a local variety of Japanese ramen.
+Hakata ramen is a local variety of Japanese ramen that originates from Fukuoka in southern Japan.
 This article describes the special characteristics of Hakata ramen and its unique ordering quirks.

 Original "local" ramen varieties exist in areas all over Japan, and these regional specialties are beloved by residents and visitors alike.